 - Skills or knowledge

 - Emotional support

-Goal setting is a valuable and powerful tool.
+Goal-setting is a valuable and powerful tool.
 It allows you to dream big.
-Taking the time to consider your “why”, create space for action, and engage the support you need will allow you to transform that dream into reality.
+Taking the time to consider your “why”, creating space for action, and engaging the support you need will allow you to transform that dream into reality.